-The NYS DOL states that the claimant’s first payment will generally be made three to four weeks from the time they filed their claim, although for many, especially PUA case, it is taking longer.
+The NYS DOL states that the claimant’s first payment will generally be made two to three weeks from the time they filed their claim, although for many, especially PUA cases, it is taking longer.

 Claims filed will be backdated to the date the claimant became unemployed.
 If the claimant is eligible, they will be paid for all benefits due.
-DOL indicates that the first payment should include retroactive benefits, but the experience of some claimants is not in match this.
+DOL indicates that the first payment should include retroactive benefits, but the experience of some claimants does not match this claim.

 PUA claimants will receive a Monetary Benefit Determination notice indicating they are not eligible for regular UI, and the notice will indicate they are entitled to $0.
 This is confusing, as some PUA claimants will have already begun receiving benefits and will not understand why they are receiving this notice and what it means.
 NYS is required, under federal requirements, to send claimants who are ineligible for regular UI this Monetary Benefits Determination notice.
-However, PUA claimants do not need to take any action upon receipt of this notice.
+Since PUA applicants are not eligible for regular UI benefits, they will receive such notice.
+However, PUA claimants do not need to take any action upon receipt of this notice; it does not mean they are ineligible for PUA benefits.
 The DOL will subsequently send a second Monetary Benefit Determination notice to PUA beneficiaries explaining their benefit amount under PUA.

-Upon receipt of the second Monetary Benefit Determination Notice, which explains their benefits under PUA, claimants should review the information for accuracy.
+Upon receipt of the second Monetary Benefit Determination notice, which explains their benefits under PUA, claimants should review the information for accuracy.
 If corrections are needed, such as increasing the benefit amount because of missing wage information, they should complete a Request for Reconsideration form and return it.
-Refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals for more information.
+Refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals, Requesting a Reconsideration – Incorrect Earnings Information for more information.

 NOTICE OF DETERMINATION

-A notice of determination will indicate that a claimant was denied benefits.
-Individuals denied benefits may request a Reconsideration.
-Refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals for more information.
+A Notice of Determination will indicate that a claimant was denied benefits.
+Individuals denied benefits may request an Administrative Law Judge (ALJ) hearing.
+Refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals, Requesting an Administrative Law Judge Hearing for more information.